rkrzewski/spray-osgi/com.typesafe.config.osgi/README.md

        existing HOCON file and update it, preserving grouping and formatting.
 New properties could be added at the end of the most nested section of the file matching the property key prefix.
        I haven't explored this possibility though.
-   *   Typesafe Config has much richer API than `java.util.Dictionary` used by ConfigurationAdmin.
-       For example it provides `ConfigOrigin` specifying file and line location for each of property definitions.
-This information is lost when passing properties through ConfigurationAdmin.
-       This facilitates interoperability with arbitrary OSGi components that use ConfiurationAdmin service, but when target components use Typesafe Config internally, it might be desirable to amend the configuration object with additional information in String encoded form that could be used to reconstruct the original Config with more fidelity.
    *   On several occasions my Declarative Components failed to start, and examining their status showed that configurations were not available.
 Touching the configuration files on disk triggered loading the configuration and activating components.
 I haven't determined yet